 It is my special kuleana (responsibility), together with my Hawai’i congressional colleagues, to represent some 385,000 residents of Native Hawaiian/Pacific Islander ancestry throughout our Hawai’i.
 Together with their ‘ohana throughout our country, they now number over 1.5 million who share the heritage of the original peoples of the Pacific.

-Representing the roughly 150,000 residents of Native Hawaiian/Pacific Islander ancestry in Hawaii’s First District is my special kuleana (responsibility), which is why I work to ensure our federal government respects and protects our Natural Hawaiian culture, language and people.
-Addressing these concerns is not only important to Hawai‘i but also to Native Hawaiians wherever they live as well as to other indigenous peoples and communities throughout our country who have similar concerns.
+I work with other colleagues in Congress who share this kuleana to ensure that our federal government respects, protects and promotes the language, knowledge, resources, cultural practices and traditions of our Native Hawaiian/Pacific Islander communities.
+Addressing these concerns is not only important to Hawai‘i but also to Native Hawaiians and Pacific Islanders wherever they live as well as to other indigenous peoples and communities throughout our country who have similar priorities.

 Advancing the Progress We've Made

 For well over a century now, Congress has consistently acknowledged or recognized Native Hawaiians as the indigenous peoples of Hawai‘i through the enactment of over 150 Federal statutes.
 In coordination with my colleagues, I remain committed to safeguarding and improving many of the laws that protect and promote the rights of Native Hawaiians, such as the Native American Housing Assistance and Self-Determination Reauthorization Act, the Native Hawaiian Education Act and the Native Hawaiian Health Care Improvement Act.